Mots94/PyBer_Analysis/README.md

 ![TFL](https://github.com/Mots94/PyBer_Analysis/blob/main/analysis/Fig8.png)

 This graph confirms that total fares for rural cities are lower than suburban or urban cities over time.
 Overall, this weekly data is fairly centered around the medians.
-The medians for weekly data are $191.85 for rural citites, $1045.06 for suburban citites, and $2218.20 for urban cities.
+The medians are $191.85 for rural cities, $1045.06 for suburban citites, and $2218.20 for urban cities.
 The upper and lower bounds for rural, suburban, and urban cities can be seen below.

 ![LB](https://github.com/Mots94/PyBer_Analysis/blob/main/analysis/lower_bound.PNG) ![UB](https://github.com/Mots94/PyBer_Analysis/blob/main/analysis/upper_bound.PNG)

+There is only one week for rural cities that the total fares falls outside of the upper bound, that being the week of April 7, 2019.
+Based on the correlations found between fairs and number of drivers/rides, fairs should stay consistent if the number of drivers/rides for city types does not change.

+## Summary
+My first recommendation would be to offer incentives to current drivers in urban or suburban cities to drive in rural cities near them to increase availability of drivers in those cities.
+A higher supply of drivers in rural cities would ideally decrease the cost of fair for the consumer.
+Although there would be a cost to the company for offering employee incentives, if the number of total drivers in rural cities increases there may be an increase in number of customers as well.

+---
+It would also be wise to thoroughly research the market interest in ride sharing for each city type.
+Rural city landscapes are much different from urban cities.
+What I mean by that is that rural cities are often more spread out geographically than urban or even suburban cities.
+It may be more cost effective for individuals in rural cities to drive their own car if they must travel long distances to get to a destination.
+On the other hand, parking a car in urban citites and paying for fuel can be expensive.
+It may be more cost effective to utilize ride sharing in urban cities to travel moderate distances.
+Although this does not directly address disparitites across city types, it could give insight into how certain communities travel and why ridesharing may or may not be a popular option for travel.

+---
+With that said, even if it is found that ride sharing is not popular in rural cities perhaps PyBer could restructure their pricing for rides around in demand ride times.
+For example, in any city weekends are often when most people are enjoying free time by going out to eat, seeing a movie, or traveling to see friends.
+When drivers are less available on weekends due to increased demand, PyBer could increase fair prices during those in demand times.
+This may make driving for PyBer a more appealling option for individuals in rural cities due to the potential for extra compensation on weekends.
+This could increase the number of drivers overall in rural cities.
+Alternatively, if there is an increase in profit for suburban and urban cities using this dynamic pricing, the company may be able to offer lower fairs overall to individuals in rural cities.
+Having overall lower fairs may increase the demand for drivers and if the number of drivers increases then the availability of rides would increase.